foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 ### Notepad++

 To edit the new INI file, you *can* simply open it through Notepad, which is a default TXT editor pre-installed in Windows.
 However, I highly recommend installing [**Notepad++**](https://notepad-plus-plus.org/), an open-source, feature-rich alternative.
-Even for simple text file editing, it is more than worth it, and we will need it again for other INI files later on.
+Even for simple text file editing, it is more than worth it, and we will need it again for other INI, TOML, and JSON files later on.

-If you do not have Notepad++ installed yet, I recommend doing it now.
+If you do not have Notepad++ installed yet, I recommend installing it now.
 Afterwards, you can set it to be the default app to open INI files by following these steps:

 - Right-click your **SKSE.ini** file and select **Open with** >> **Choose another app**.
 - Choose **Notepad++**, and check the **Always use this app to open .ini files** box at the bottom.
 - Click **OK** to confirm.

-> In Embers, all pictures of INIs not edited through Mod Organizer 2 will show Notepad++.
+> In **Embers**, all pictures of INIs not edited through Mod Organizer 2 will show Notepad++.

 ![Notepad++ Set Default](/Pictures/embers/module-1/notepadpp-set-default.png)

 ### INI Edits for SKSE SE

-- Open **SKSE.ini** with your preferred text editor (Notepad++ in my case).
+- Open **SKSE.ini** with your preferred text editor (e.g. Notepad++).
 - Copy and paste the following into the empty file:

 ```